 You move your debt to a new credit card offering a lower interest rate, sometimes as low as 0% for up to 18 months.

 - You can consolidate your various credit card bills into one payment.

 Time to repay: It depends on your terms.
 Say you have $5,000 of debt and make monthly $400 payments.
 With a 20% APR it would take 15 months and you’d pay a total of $6,000.
 A 15% APR would take 14 months and you’d pay a total of $5,600.
 A zero-percent interest means 13 months, or a month longer than most 0% balance transfer cards allow.

-Credit card debt consolidation companies can help you by paying off all of your credit card debt and leaving you with just one payment a month.
+Credit card debt consolidation companies can help you by paying off all of your credit card debt and leaving you with a single loan to pay off.
 The key is getting beneficial credit consolidation loan terms (i.e. low-interest rate) that save you money.

 - Simplicity.
 Instead of dealing with bills from each credit card, you have one monthly payment.